Acivev/osudroid-bench/README.md

 it also works with numbers, it also works like the alphabet, from 0 to 9, and it can also be reversible from 9 to 0.

 # Submitting Scores
 Wanted to see your phone model in the website?
-Please submit your very own score by [clicking here](https://forms.gle/1vbqbEbiLirCobmC6)
+Please submit your very own score by [clicking here](https://forms.gle/1vbqbEbiLirCobmC6) and complete the survey to submit your score.

 *please note that phones with low benchmark scores will be replaced with high ones*